Your rights when parcels go missing

 Receiving a parcel

 If you order something online, you tend to be stuck with the parcel company the retailer uses.
-There are plenty for the retailer to choose from including yodel, hermes, City link, TNT, DHL and Parcelforce.
+There are plenty for the retailer to choose from including Yodel, Hermes, TNT, DHL and Parcelforce.

 Most big retailers will use a couple of different companies but there's no definitive list of which retailers use which firms.
 Most retailers don't even tell you which company is delivering the parcel – you simply find out when the parcel turns up or a card arrives through your door.